Mohammadhsmhs/pcm-llm/README.md

 - **Intelligent Caching**: Robust caching for compressed prompts and baseline LLM outputs to accelerate re-runs.
 - **Production-Grade Architecture**: Built on SOLID principles with a clean, modular design, dependency injection, and a service-oriented architecture.
 - **Real-time Monitoring**: Detailed logging, progress tracking, and memory usage monitoring.
-- **In-depth Analysis**: A powerful, built-in benchmark analyzer that generates detailed reports with visualizations.
+- **In-depth Analysis**: A powerful, built-in benchmark analyzer that generates detailed Markdown reports with visualizations.

 ## 🏗️ Refactored Architecture